Last Updated on 19/05/2023 by DEUS Harvest

 Step 2.1.4 – True Ranges ( Max(Col) String)

-We could create a new query with the below formula to find the True Range for each day.
+We could create a new query with the formula below to find the True Range for each day.

 Query( (Step 2.1.3),"SELECT Max(Col1), Max(Col2), Max(Col3), Max(Col4), Max(Col5), Max(Col6), Max(Col7), Max(Col8), Max(Col9), Max(Col10), Max(Col1), Max(Col2), Max(Col13),Max(Col14), Max(Col15))"